mtumilowicz/java-this-escaping-constructor/README.md

 ## implicit
 It is possible to create the escaped reference problem without using the `this` reference at all.
-Non-static inner classes maintain an implicit copy of the `this` reference of their parent object, so creating an anonymous inner class instance and passing it to an object visible from outside the current thread has all the same risks as exposing the `this` reference itself.

 ```
-class EventListener2 {
+class ImplicitEscape {
-    EventListener2(EventSource eventSource) {

-        eventSource.registerListener(
-                new EventListener() {
+    volatile static IntSupplier supplier;
+    static ImplicitEscape escape = new ImplicitEscape();
+    final int x;

-                    public void onEvent(Event e) {
+    public ImplicitEscape() {
-                        eventReceived(e); // access to eventListener2.eventReceived
+        supplier = () -> getX();
+        x = 5;
     }

-                });
+    int getX() {
+        return x;
     }

-    void eventReceived(Event e) {
 }
-}

-class EventSource {
-    void registerListener(EventListener listener) {

-    }
-}
 ```
+* Note that non-static inner classes maintain an implicit copy of the `this` reference of their parent object, so creating an anonymous inner class instance and passing it to an object visible from outside the current thread has all the same risks as exposing the `this` reference itself.